 There is no age limit to get dental implants.
 Anyone with sufficient bone structure and good general health can undergo the procedure.

 After locating the place to implant the false tooth root, the doctor makes an incision in the gums.
 The implant is anchored into the jawbone and is secured with stitches.
 Implants are made of titanium and are easily accepted by the gums and the surrounding bone.
-Being biocompatible, titanium fuses with the natural bone structure and becomes a part of it.
+Being biocompatible, the titanium fuses with the natural bone structure and becomes a part of it.
 This process of osseointegration takes three to six months and is known as the healing period.
 During this healing period, your dentist will install a temporary crown to protect the surgical site.

 On the day of your second appointment, an abutment will be attached to the titanium root.
 The final restoration is then bonded to the abutment.

-Dental implant surgery may leave you in minor pain and can cause bleeding and swelling.
+Oral surgery i.e., dental implant surgery may leave you in minor pain and can cause bleeding and swelling.
 It is completely normal to experience these symptoms.
 However, following these aftercare tips will help you maintain your implants better.

-For further queries, visit Nickles Dental or book an appointment with us at (864) 244-3211.
+For further queries about this oral surgery, visit Nickles Dental or book an appointment with us at (864) 244-3211.